 Most of the traditional sweets in Egypt lay under four main categories –

 Eastern sweets are basically all kinds of sweets that are cooked in an oven or deep-fried.
-Common ingredients are butter and syrup (water with lemon and sugar, heated over the stove, for sweetening the dessert).
+Common ingredients are butter and syrup (water with lemon and sugar, heated over the stove, to sweeten the dessert).

 This category has Konafa, Gollash and Basbousa under the oven-cooked section, and Atayef, Balah El-sham, Zalabya and Sawabe’ Zeinab under the deeply-fried section.

 You can enjoy most of them at any of the following mentioned patisseries – El-Domiaty, El-Helmeya, La Poire, Salé Sucré, and the list goes on.